Arjun3574/family-vault-project/BUILD_GUIDE.md

 ### `src/app/actions.ts` - Server Actions

 This file contains functions that run securely on the server.
-They are used for sensitive operations like creating, joining, or deleting a family, ensuring these actions are performed atomically and securely.
+They are used for sensitive operations like creating, joining, or deleting a family, and for saving photo metadata after a successful client-side upload.

-### `src/app/client-actions.ts` - Client-Side Actions

-This file contains the logic for the photo upload process, which is initiated from the client but interacts with the Firebase backend services (Storage and Firestore).

 By following this guide, you can successfully set up the backend and build the full-stack FamilyVault application.